 Florida’s Oldest Plantation House

-Visit the grounds and buildings of a sea island plantation, just 20 minutes south of Amelia Island in northeast Florida.
+Visit the grounds and buildings of a sea island plantation, about 20 minutes south of Amelia Island in northeast Florida.
 According to the National Park Service, the Kingsley Plantation house, constructed in 1798, “is the oldest planter’s residence still standing in Florida.”

 Located riverfront, Kingsley Plantation on Fort George Island is worth a visit any day of the year (and admission is always free).
 It’s a scenic route from Amelia Island along Heckscher Drive through Big and Little Talbot Islands then onto Fort George Island.

 Roam the grounds and step through the ruins of 25 tabby slave cabins (circa 1814).
 The plantation has the main house itself (c.
 1798) on the Fort George River waterfront, plus adjacent kitchen house c.
 1814, and a large barn.
 Wander along the riverbank and walk upon the dock.
 The Kingsley property offers an amazing riverfront vista.
 There’s also an interpretive history garden where key plantation crops are planted — sea island cotton, indigo (for making dye), and sugar cane.
 The plantation bears the name of a planter and slave trader, Zephaniah Kingsley, who married one of his slaves and set her free.
 Anna Kingsley was an African woman who became a plantation manager and business woman, an intriguing individual of the plantation era.

 The Kingsley Plantation offers plenty of exhibit signs explaining its history, allowing visitors to take self-guided tours at their own pace around this sprawling riverfront property with its own dock on the Fort George River.
 Brochures and audio program are also available.
 However, park ranger tours can also be booked weekends (held at 11 am and 3 pm) on a limited basis (call in advance for reservation).